leoncasty/learning-track-list/README.md

 - Learning JS history:
  comments use // or /* */
- to create a variable on JS we use var "abc";
+ to create a variable on JS we use var "abc"; to create a string on JS we use var myStr "abc";

+quotes
 Code	Output
 \'	  single quote
 \"	  double quote